ReneBorjaJr/Chapter9-10Notes/README.md

 - The chapter humorously warns readers not to get too attached to objects due to their transient nature in memory, highlighting the importance of understanding object lifecycle for effective Java programming
 # Notes from chapter 10
 ## Overview
-- **Purpose**: Understanding the significance and usage of static methods, static variables, and Java's built-in Math class.
+- **Purpose**: Understanding the significance and usage of static methods, static variables, and Java's built-in 'Math' class.
 ## Math Methods and Static Usage
-- **Static Methods**: Java’s Math class provides static methods that you can use directly without creating an instance of the class.
-Examples include Math.sqrt() for square roots and Math.cos() for cosine.
+- **Static Methods**: Java’s 'Math' class provides static methods that you can use directly without creating an instance of the class.
+Examples include 'Math.sqrt()' for square roots and 'Math.cos()' for cosine.
 - **Global Accessibility**: Since these methods are static, they are accessible globally, using the class name.
 ## Static vs. Non-Static Methods
 - **Definition and Differences**: Static methods belong to the class rather than an instance, meaning they can be called without creating an object.
 They cannot access instance variables or methods directly.